-- +D-320-001 Design-Your-Own Exhibit-Prepare an educational exhibit about some aspect of trees, forests, or forestry that is of special interest to you.
++D-320-001 Design-Your-Own Exhibit - Prepare an educational exhibit about some aspect of trees, forests, or forestry that is of special interest to you.
 Possible topics include paper recycling, wildfire, forest products, forest wildlife, or forest pests.
-The only requirement is that the display must be no larger than 24 inches by 24 inches by 24 inches.
+The only requirement is that the display must be no larger than 24 inches x 24 inches x 24 inches.
 Photographs, drawings, samples, charts, posters, etc. can be used, but include enough information to adequately explain the topic.
 Your display should be substantially different from any other display classes.
-Be as creative as you like. - +D-320-002 Leaf Display-The leaf display must include samples of "complete leaves" from at least 10 different tree species.
+Be as creative as you like.

++D-320-002 Leaf Display - The leaf display must include samples of "complete leaves" from at least 10 different tree species.
 The display must include at least two samples of simple leaves, compound leaves, and conifer leaves.
 Leaves should be pressed, dried, and mounted.

 Collection: Whenever possible, collect leaves from mature trees.
-Collect leaves any time after they have reached full size, usually

 Collect leaves any time after they have reached full size, usually beginning in early summer.
 Leaf samples should be in good condition and representative of the average leaves on the tree.
 Keep in mind that shaded leaves are often much larger than normal.
 Carefully remove leaves from the twig with the entire petiole or rachis intact.
 After collection, fresh leaf samples can be temporarily stored within the pages of an old magazine, but they should be properly pressed and dried for display.
 Be sure to record pertinent information during collection.
-All collection must be done by the exhibitor.
+All collection must be done by the 4-H member.